 Roc is an enormous mythical creature in Arabian mythology.
 Many sailors, fishermen, and explorers have said that they saw this magical creature during their adventure in the sea.
-The Roc can be compared to the Western mythical creature Phoenix and Indian mythical creature Garuda.
-The episode of Roc encounter can be found in the story collection One Thousand and One Nights includes tales of Abd al-Rahman and Sinbad the Sailor.
+The Roc can be compared to the Western mythical creature Phoenix and the Indian mythical creature Garuda.
+The episode of Roc encounter can be found in the story collection One Thousand and One Nights, the tales of Abd al-Rahman and Sinbad the Sailor.

 Falak is the giant serpent mentioned in the One Thousand and One Nights.
-He resides below Bahamut, the giant fish, which carries along with a bull and an angel, the rest of the universe including six hells, the earth, and the heavens.
-Falak themselves resides in the seventh hell below everything else.
-It is believed that this creature is so powerful and that only its fear for the greater power of God prevents it from swallowing all the creation above.
+He resides below Bahamut, the giant fish, which carries along with a bull and an angel, the rest of the universe, including six hells, the earth, and the heavens.
+Falak herself resides in the seventh hell below everything else.
+It is believed that this creature is so powerful and that only its fear of the greater power of God prevents it from swallowing all the creation above.

 Almiraj- The Mythical Beast